Big O notation explained

 - Θ(kn), where k ≥ 2

 An algorithm with worst-case time complexity W(n) ∊ O(n log n) scales very well.
 The logarithm function grows very slowly:

 In fact, O(n log n) time complexity is close to linear: it takes roughly twice the time to solve a problem twice as big.

-The last three typically spells trouble:
+The last three typically spell trouble:

 Ω(n2) is pretty bad